-One important aspect of evolutionary theory that is difficult for introductory students to understand is the multi-level perspective(Sober & Wilson, 1998; Mitteldorf & Wilson, in press; Wilensky & Resnick, 1999).
-While a complex systems approach to evolution encourages students to think about concepts such as fitness and natural selection from a number of perspectives, students given traditional instruction try to pin down these concepts into singular meanings.
+One important aspect of evolutionary theory that is difficult for introductory students to understand is the multi-level perspective (Sober & Wilson, 1998; Mitteldorf & Wilson, 2000; Wilensky & Resnick, 1999).
+While a complex systems approach to evolution encourages students to think about concepts such as fitness and natural selection from a number of perspectives, students given traditional instruction typically try to pin down these concepts into singular meanings.
 In particular, students' understanding of fitness is often oversimplified by understanding it as an individual's strength in one-on-one competition for resources (Bishop & Anderson, 1990).
-Because of this narrow conception of fitness, many interesting new results in evolutionary biology (Axelrod, 1984; Wilson & Sober, 1998; Mitteldorf & Wilson, in press), such as the plausibility of altruistic and cooperative habits being evolutionarily advantageous, are conceptually intractable to students of evolutionary theory (Jacobson, 1996).
-The EACH project was established to enable students to develop more sophisticated intuitions about evolutionary processes by interacting with multi-agent models of evolutionary systems.
-The primary focus of the EACH project is helping students to think about the complex dynamics of evolution that would allow for altruistic and cooperative habits to be evolutionarily successful.
+Because of this narrow conception of fitness, many interesting aspects of evolutionary biology such as the plausibility of altruistic and cooperative behavior being evolutionarily advantageous (Axelrod, 1984; Wilson & Sober, 1998; Mitteldorf & Wilson, 2000) are conceptually intractable to students of evolutionary theory (Jacobson, 1996).
+The Simulated Evolution project was established to enable students to develop more sophisticated intuitions about evolutionary processes by interacting with multi-agent models of evolutionary systems.
+The primary goal of the EACH unit is to help students to think about the complex dynamics of evolution that would allow for altruistic and cooperative habits to be evolutionarily successful.
 One important goal of this research is to help students to think more critically about their assumptions about fitness, and how these assumptions play into their expectations for evolutionary scenarios.
 Specifically, we want students to see the significant differences between understanding fitness at the individual-level, at the gene-level, and at the group level, and how understanding fitness at multiple levels can dramatically change their conceptions of other evolutionary processes, such as the evolution of altruism.
+Before the advent of powerful computation, calculating trait fitness for individual contexts was intractable, so trait fitness was conceived as averaged over all environments.
+By taking an agent-based modeling perspective on evolution, students are enabled to think about trait fitness from the point of view of a specific individual in a specific environment.

-2. Project Frame
+II.
+Project Frame